-Assumptions with respect to all PPP, Energy, Demand Based and Loan participations
+Assumptions with respect to all Public Infrastructure, Energy Transition, Demand Based and Loan participations

 - Where revenues are based on long-term contracts, the agreed figures in the contracts are used.
-Otherwise, historical figures, trends and management best estimates are used; - Inflation taken into account for the evolution of the inflation-related income and costs of the Issuer and the participations within the portfolio, where relevant, is assumed to be equal to 1.5%; - Operational costs (e.g. maintenance) are (mainly) underpinned by long-term contracts with third parties; - Interest rates on bank loans of participations are (substantially) hedged for the expected lifetime of the infrastructure.
+Otherwise, historical figures, trends and management best estimates are used; - Inflation taken into account for the evolution of the inflation-related income and costs of TINC and the participations within the portfolio, where relevant, is assumed to be equal to 2,0%; - Operational costs (e.g. maintenance) are (mainly) underpinned by long-term contracts with third parties; - Interest rates on bank loans of participations are (substantially) hedged for the expected lifetime of the infrastructure.